NextronSystems/thor-manual/signatures/sigma.rst

 for Windows Eventlogs and log files on disk (``.log``).

 By default only the results of Sigma rules of level critical and high are shown.
-If called with the ``--intense`` flag, medium level rules are applied as well.
+If called with the ``--deep`` flag, medium level rules are applied as well.

 Custom Sigma rules must have the ``.yml`` extension for unencrypted sigma rules and the ``.yms`` extension for encrypted sigma rules.